davidhuser/dhis2-pk/README.md

 #### Migrating from `dhis2-pk-share-objects`

+Use `dhis2-pk-share` now.

 To set write access for the *Admins* User Group and read access for the *Users* User Group:

-- Old way: `-w 'name:like:Admins' -r 'name:like:Users`
+- Old way: `-w 'name:like:Admins' -r 'name:like:Users'`
-- New way: `-g 'name:like:Admins' readwrite    -g 'name:like:Users' readonly`
+- New way: `-g 'name:like:Admins' readwrite -g 'name:like:Users' readonly'`

 ---
 ## Readable indicator definition to CSV